Remembering Ustad Zakir Hussain: The 'Shakti' that took tabla and Indian classical music global

 Born to the legendary musician Alla Rakha, Hussain was a child prodigy, giving his first concert at the age of seven and beginning to tour by the age of 12.
 After completing his education in Mumbai, he moved to the US in 1970, marking the beginning of his international career.

-In a career spanning six decades, Hussain collaborated with some of the most renowned international and Indian artists, leaving an enduring impact on global music.
+Hussain's illustrious career saw him collaborate with some of the most renowned international and Indian artists, leaving an enduring impact on global music.

-He worked with nearly all of India’s iconic performers, including Ravi Shankar, Ali Akbar Khan, and Shivkumar Sharma.
+He worked with nearly all of India’s iconic performers, including Ravi Shankar, Ali Akbar Khan, and Shivkumar Sharma, among others.

 His collaborations with Western musicians such as Yo-Yo Ma, Charles Lloyd, Béla Fleck, Edgar Meyer, Mickey Hart, George Harrison, and the pop group Earth, Wind & Fire brought tabla and Indian classical music to audiences worldwide, solidifying his reputation as a global cultural ambassador.

+It was a music shop owner in New York's Greenwich Village who had connected Hussain and McLaughlin, with the former giving the latter lessons in Indian music.
+Over time, these lessons blossomed into jam sessions that led to the formation of Shakti.

+“It felt like a reunion of long-lost brothers,” Hussain had said in reference to the duo's first meeting.

-Shakti disbanded in the late 1970s but re-emerged two decades later as Remembering Shakti, with original members Hussain and McLaughlin joined by stalwarts such as the late Mandolin U. Srinivas, vocalist Shankar Mahadevan, percussionist V. Selvaganesh (son of Vinayakram), flautist Hariprasad Chaurasia, and violinist Ganesh Rajagopalan.
+Shakti disbanded in 1978 after a five-year run that included three albums.
+However, the group reformed in 1998 with original members Hussain and McLaughlin, joined by stalwarts like the late Mandolin U. Srinivas, vocalist Shankar Mahadevan, and percussionist V. Selvaganesh (son of Vinayakram).
+Legendary flautist Hariprasad Chaurasia also joined for the live recording of the album Remembering Shakti.

+The band continued to tour the world extensively under the Remembering Shakti, recording multiple albums and captivating audiences with their unique brand of music, that originally garnered them a global following.

-In 2020, Shakti reformed with its current lineup of Hussain, McLaughlin, Selvaganesh, Mahadevan, and Rajagopalan.
-This version of the band won Shakti its recent Grammys.
+In 2020, Shakti entered a new era with its current lineup of Hussain, McLaughlin, Selvaganesh, Shankar, and violinist Ganesh Rajagopalan of the Ganesh-Kumaresh duo.
+The group went on to win the Grammys in 2024 for the album This Moment, which marked Shakti's 50th anniversary.

-Over his career, Hussain received four Grammy Awards, including three at the 66th Grammy Awards earlier this year.

 Recognized as one of India’s greatest classical musicians, Hussain was honored with the Padma Shri in 1988, the Padma Bhushan in 2002, and the Padma Vibhushan in 2023, solidifying his legacy as a cultural icon.